guinslym/aso_up_and_running/Ruby/ruby_on_rails.md

 1. You cannot necessarly add gems to your Gemfile and `bundle install` them.
 To do so
 	*	Add your gems (i.e : `gem 'bereshit', '~> 0.0.6'`)
 	* Contact the tech support so that they will do a `bundle install`
 	* If you create other Ruby on Rails applications using the same gems, there is no need to contact the tech support because the gems are already install globally on the server.
-You can `bundle install` install it yourself
+You can `bundle install` them yourself
 2. To view the lists of all the gems that are installed on the server don't type `gem query --local` or `ruby -S gem list --local`.
 It will only show a partial list of gems
 	* you can list this directory to view the gems installed on your server
 	* `ls /usr/local/rubies/ruby-1.9.3/lib/ruby/gems/1.9.1/gems/`